Managing Stress for Caregivers: 7 Calming Techniques for Stressful Situations

 That keeps daily frustrations from becoming overwhelming and causing caregiver burnout.

-We found 7 effective stress relief techniques in this infographic from Pounds to Pocket.
+We identified seven effective stress-relief techniques in this infographic from Pounds to Pocket.

-It gives a quick overview of how stress affects the body and explains 7 techniques that help in managing stress for caregivers.
+It provides a quick overview of how stress affects the body and explains seven techniques to help caregivers manage stress.

-We give a brief overview of these 7 helpful stress relief tips and how they can help caregivers and also share the infographic below
+We give a brief overview of these seven helpful stress relief tips and how they can help caregivers and also share the infographic below

 Use these coping methods to reduce frustration and stress, stop negative thinking, and boost your mood.